 It’s also the first time a reader says ‘yes’ to you.
 It might not be a purchase yet, but it’s a definite indication they want to learn more about you and your business.

 As such, you need to make sure the lead magnet truly does offer value in terms of content.
 It needs to either provide answers to questions your audience has or it needs to provide helpful info they can use.
-If you want a super easy way to create lead magnets, then check out this link.

 2. The lead magnet serves as an introduction to your business or blog, so ensure you include links back to your website.
 It shouldn’t be over salesy, but there’s no harm in pointing people in the direction of your products or services, as long as you have offered good content first.